NBISweden/workshop-RNAseq/labs/kallisto.md

     s2c <- data.frame(path=kal_dirs, sample=samples, timepoint = rep(c("ctrl", "t2h", "t6h", "t24h"), each=3), stringsAsFactors=FALSE)

 Again, if there were other experimental factors involved, these could have been modelled here as well.
-If you want to look at such an example, you might want to refer to the [beta version of this exercise](http://scilifelab.github.io/courses/rnaseq/labs/kallisto) that was given in October 2015.
-In that version, we did not use A431 data but rather a prostate cancer data set where the two experimental factors were (1) the individual that the sample came from, (2) tumor or normal tissue.

-Back to the present data!
 The next command will read the Kallisto output files, connect them with metadata, and set up a linear model for analyzing the expression data.

 		so <- sleuth_prep(s2c, ~timepoint, target_mapping = t2g)